Rise: A Feminist Book Project

 October 31: Deadline for nominations, midnight local time.

 November: Confirm initial draft of the ABP press release with ALA-ODLOS.
-Coordinate with ALA-ODLOS on timing of communication for Bloomer list press release.
+Coordinate with ALA-ODLOS on timing of communication for Rise list press release.

 Early December: Committee members will conduct a “straw poll” of the nominated books.
 Any books on which all members vote No will be stricken from consideration.

 Midwinter Meeting (usually January)

 Committee members meet to discuss nominated books and reach consensus on the final list.
 Any business that should be addressed by the whole committee is conducted at these meetings as well.

 An initial vote is taken, and books with an immediate consensus “yes” or “no” are set aside.
 Each remaining title is discussed.
 Decisions are made by consensus, meaning that each member is willing to “live with” the decision.
 If consensus cannot be reached, one member of the group can agree to willingly stand aside to allow the collective process to move forward.
 In truly adverse circumstances, the group can agree (by consensus) to a super-majority voting rule for a specific title.
 The group tries to avoid this impasse.
 Committee members must be present at the meetings to participate in the discussion.